directus/docs/content/tutorials/5.extensions/check-permissions-in-a-custom-endpoint.md

 authors:
   - name: Tim Butterfield
     title: Guest Author
+description: Learn how to use internal Directus permissions when creating a custom endpoint.
 ---
 Endpoints are used in the API to perform certain functions.
 In this guide, you will use internal Directus permissions when creating a custom endpoint.